Andonome/stories/bonuses.md

 ### Earth

+- Earthquake
 - Double full moon (also no idea)
-- Unmoving air (must be underground, and no movement or breathing for a day)
 - As a cat gives birth

 ### Water

 - Staring into full-body, up-close reflections (illusions don't count).
 - Calm before a storm
+- Unmoving air (must be underground, and no movement or breathing for a day)

 ### Fate